alexisbellido/salt-django-stack/README.rst

 * HAProxy SSL support.
 * HAProxy high availability with Keepalived.
-* Figure out why Varnish needs to be restarted at the end of state.highstate.
 * Control Gunicorn with systemd, the new services manager by Ubuntu 15.04.
 * Varnish 4 support.
 It's the default starting with Ubuntu 14.10.
 * High availability Redis.